colindoyle0000/colindoyle-website/content/torts-material/slides/19-no-duty.md

 ---

-# Two Steps to Answering an Exam Question
+# Two Steps to Writing an Exam Answer

 1. Take thorough notes, exploring the problem from all angles.
 2. Extract information from those notes to build a thoughtful, logical, persuasive argument.